kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-This will pass down the chocoholic mode to any child view controller that is `Chocoholicable`.
-Currently, none of them are, so switch to **CandyStickerBrowserViewController.swift** to make it so.
+This will pass the chocoholic mode down to any child view controller that is `Chocoholicable`.
+There aren't any at present, so switch to **CandyStickerBrowserViewController.swift** to make it so.

 First, update the declaration of `loadStickers()`: